 To find insights into consumer choice, there are six types of risks that affect decision making and brand choice: Functional, Physical, Financial, Social, Psychological, and Temporal.
-Different categories will having different risk profiles of which risks drive decisions and how they drive a decision.
-Similarly different brands, customer segments and at different stages in the customer journey are also likely to see risks differently.
+Different categories will have different risk profiles of which risks drive decisions and how they drive a decision.
+Similarly, different brands, customer segments and at different stages in the customer journey are also likely to see risks differently.
 More than one type of risk is likely to affect decision making for your brand, with risks interacting.

 Outlined below are the six types of risks and examples of how they affect consumer choice.

 Functional Risk: Will it work?

 This is the most basic of risks a consumer faces and ranges from a product not working at all through to not meeting their expectations.
 Another way of thinking about this risk is Benefit-Risk.
 Will the product deliver the benefits they want?
 This risk is particularly an issue for new brands, new categories, or where use is complex, and results are also dependent on others.
 For example, a student considering a course or provider may consider the risk of not getting into a career of their choice or getting the right qualification to practice.
 Likewise, when we buy a cake mix we will weigh up the likelihood that we can make a passible cake.